linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part2.rst

 The inode structure
 -------------------

 The inode structure is the same for all file systems.
-In general, file systems also have private information.
+In general, file systems also have particular information.
 These are referenced through the ``i_private`` field of the structure.
 Conventionally, the structure that keeps that particular information is called ``<fsname>_inode_info``, where ``fsname`` represents the file system name.
 For example, minix and ext4 filesystems store particular information in structures :c:type:`struct minix_inode_info`, or :c:type:`struct ext4_inode_info`.

 Some of the important fields of :c:type:`struct inode` are:

-  * ``i_sb`` : The superblock structure of the file system the inode belongs to.
+  * ``i_sb`` : The superblock structure of the file system to which the inode belongs to.
   * ``i_rdev``: the device on which this file system is mounted
   * ``i_ino`` : the number of the inode (uniquely identifies the inode within the file system)
   * ``i_blkbits``: number of bits used for the block size == log\ :sub:`2`\ (block size)